pagemachine/docker-mysql-data/README.md

 ```

 - `build.context` points to the URL of this GitHub repository, the fragment refers
-  to a release, `0.0.1` in this case, try to always use the
+  to a release, `x.y.z` in this case, try to always use the
   [latest release](https://github.com/pagemachine/docker-mysql-data/releases).
+- `build.dockerfile` is the `mysql.Dockerfile`
 - `build.additional_contexts.data` must be defined and point to a local directory
   with `*.sql`, `.sql.gz` or `.sh` files to use for populating the database on build.
 - `build.args.MYSQL_IMAGE_VERSION` must be a valid tag of the `mysql` Docker image.